sayan1an/D3D11_Storage_Test/README.md

 # D3D11 Storage Test

-This project demonstrates the use of D3D11 compute shaders for array operations.
-It creates a buffer, performs a compute operation on it, and verifies the results.
+This project demonstrates the use of D3D11 compute shaders for texture-array operations.
+It creates various types of texture-arrays, performs a compute operation on it, and verifies the results by bi-directionally transferring data between host and device.

 ## Prerequisites